No Mow May

 How can I let others know that I'm supporting No Mow May?

-Plantlife have free downloadable posters for use at home and in the community to help tell others about No Mow May and show that you're supporting the campaign.
+Download our No Mow May poster. for use at home and in the community to help tell others about No Mow May and show that you're supporting the campaign.
+Plantlife also have free downloadable posters.

 How can I continue to help nature after No Mow May?